fengggli/fengggli.github.io/source/index.rst

 .. class::center

-I am Feng Li, currently a PhD candidate at Purdue University.
-I work with my advisor `Dr. Fengguang Song <https://cs.iupui.edu/~fgsong/>`_ in areas of Distributed Systems and High Performance Computing.
+Feng Li is currently a PhD candidate at Purdue University.
+He works with `Dr. Fengguang Song <https://cs.iupui.edu/~fgsong/>`_ in areas of Distributed Systems and High Performance Computing.

 **Contact Me**